blacklightpy/vaultofknowledge/🗃️ Unorganized/💭️ Developing My Own Philosophy/🤔️ Unorganized or Incomplete Ponderings/Klein Bottle.md

 # Applications
 - In [[Quantum Field Theory|QFT]], Klein bottles can be used to represent 3-dimensional structures called "qubits".
-- Someone's idea on LinkedIn, which is a nice way to think about: [Spacetime Quarks as Klein Bottles | James Cupps | LinkedIn Pulse](https://www.linkedin.com/pulse/spacetime-klein-bottles-quarks-james-cupps)
+- Someone's idea on LinkedIn, which is a nice way to think about it to look for a theory: [Spacetime Quarks as Klein Bottles | James Cupps | LinkedIn Pulse](https://www.linkedin.com/pulse/spacetime-klein-bottles-quarks-james-cupps)